thaining7/Car-Giftastic/README.md

 ## Code Example

-Ajax call and JS used to query the API
+Ajax call and JS used to query the API and jQuery used for DOM manipulation:

 ```
 $.ajax({